Going away for Easter? Order Medication Online

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.
 The average pay for GPs working in Blue Dykes Surgery in the last financial year was £49,295 before tax and national insurance.
 This is for 2 full time GP, 1 part time GP and 2 locums who worked in the practice for more than six moths.

-Please complete our latest Patient Survey.
+Please complete our 'Friends and Family' test.
 You can download it from here and return to the surgery.
 Your views are very important to us.

 Bronze Dignity Award Challenge